Mechanistically, the way population changes are modeled is:

 Some people would rather optimize for variables besides family formation, so completed fertility should always be a bit below ideal fertility, even if stated preferences are accurate.

-People find it increasingly difficult to find sexual partners, at least in America.
+People find it increasingly difficult to find sexual partners in America.

 Unwanted births are becoming increasingly rare due to contraceptives like abortion, education, condoms, and pills.

-Western societies are experiencing decay in the form of obesity, decreased trust, diversity, and increased inter-gender tensions.
+Many western societies are experiencing social decay in the form of obesity, decreased trust, racial diversity, and increased inter-gender tensions.

 Because of this, I predict that fertility rates will stay universally low within developed countries for the rest of the century.
 My more bold prediction is that, since most of the factors that reduce fertility have already materialized, that the decline in fertility rates within developed countries should be expected to slow significantly by 2030 or so.